almostengr/almostengrwebsite/Almostengr.AlmostengrWebsite/docs/resources/tech-interview-tips.md

 scroll to see who has commented on an post, and in some cases will reply back to the comments that you have left on a post.
 Thus commenting on a post will give you greater visibilty on the website.

+### Keep your LinkedIn updated

+Some people keep their resumes updated because that is what they send to employers when they apply for a position.
+However, most do not keep their LinkedIn updated when they do resume updates.
+I recommend that you update both at the same time.

+When done correctly, your LinkedIn can get you jobs even when you are not actively looking for jobs or when you have not submitted your resume.
+Part of keeping your LinkedIn up to date, is posting about what you have learned recently or what you are currently working on (assuming that it does not violate any NDAs that you have signed for your work).
+Another part is commenting, not just liking the posts of other individuals that you have connections with and in groups that are related to your field of expertise.

 ### Have a blog or vlog